Hawaii Foreclosure Laws and Procedures

 You can also get details about how the nonjudicial foreclosure process works in Hawaii from a local foreclosure attorney.

-How Judicial Foreclosures Work in Hawaii
+How the Judicial Foreclosure Process Works in Hawaii

 A judicial foreclosure begins when the lender files a lawsuit asking a court for an order allowing a foreclosure sale.
 The lender gives notice of the suit by serving you a summons and complaint.
 (Haw.
 Rev. Stat. § 667-1.5).
-If you don't respond to the suit, the lender will ask the court for, and probably receive, a default judgment, allowing it to hold a foreclosure sale.

 But if you choose to defend the foreclosure lawsuit, the case will go through the litigation process.
 The lender might then ask the court to grant summary judgment.
 A summary judgment motion asks that the court grant judgment in favor of the lender because there's no dispute about the critical aspects of the case.
+If the court grants summary judgment for the lender—or you lose at trial—the judge will enter a judgment and order your home sold at auction.

-If the court grants summary judgment for the lender—or you lose at trial—the judge will enter a judgment and order your home sold.
-A notice of the sale must appear in a newspaper for three weeks, and the lender has to publish it on a state website at the discretion of the agency that maintains the site.
+A notice of the sale must appear in a newspaper for three weeks or the lender has to publish it on a state website at the discretion of the agency that maintains the site and publish it at least once.
 (Haw.
 Rev. Stat. § 667-20).

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
+In some states, including Hawaii, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment (see below) against the borrower.

+The property becomes "Real Estate Owned" (REO) if the lender is the highest bidder.
 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

 A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
 Of course, if you can work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.